 The treaty had been initially negotiated and signed on November 19, 1794 by John Jay, an important Federalist and close political ally of George Washington and pprovisionally ratified by Congress on June 24 1995.
 The treaty proved unpopular with the American public but did accomplish the goal of maintaining peace between the two nations and preserving U.S. neutrality.
 More

-The British fleet under Admiral Horatio Nelson defeats the French fleet on August 1, 1798, off the Egyptian coast at the Battle of the Nile during the French Revolutionary Wars.
+The British Royal Navy led by Admiral Horatio Nelson defeats the French fleet in a surprise attack on August 1-3, 1798, off the Egyptian coast ,during the French Revolutionary Wars at the Battle of the Nile.
+Most of the French fleet was destroyed/.
+Nelson sustained a severe head wound but remained in command.
+The French commander, Vice-Admiral François-Paul Brueys d'Aigalliers was killed.

 The battle of Vimeiro, part of the Peninsular Wars takes place near the village of Vimeiro near Lisbon, between Britain and France.
 British General Arthur Wellesley defeated French General Andoche Junot's forces.
 General Wellesley later became the Duke of Wellington.
 More